davidpots/playsongnotes/_lessons/449 personal jesus johnny cash depeche mode.md

 ## Lyrics and chords

 See my 3-page song sheet!
 It's all on page 1, carefully formatted to nicely fit on a single page while still being readable.
-Pages 2 & 3 include tabs and strumming for the entire song, plus some additoinal exercises to help you learn the main riff.
+Pages 2 & 3 include tabs and strumming for the entire song, plus some additional exercises to help you learn the main riff.

 ## Notes on Depeche Mode's Recording